WCRP-CORDEX/archive-specifications/archive-specifications/attributes.md

 ## DRS elements

+The DRS element values must consist of the characters a-z, A-Z, 0-9 and '-' (dash).
+No other character is allowed.
+The terms in brackets following the DRS element names in the list below indicate whether the values are prescribed ('single value’), have to be taken from a fixed list of values ('CV'), have to be registered within CORDEX ('CV to register'), or can be chosen freely (‘free string’).
+Note that most elements must have the same value as a mandatory NetCDF global attribute.

 * `variable_id`: (CV) is the short name of the variable.
 The name is taken from the [CORDEX-CMIP6 Variable List](https://cordex.org/experiment-guidelines/cordex-cmip6/data-request) or CMOR tables (… link …).

 * `domain_id`: (CV) is the name assigned to each of the CORDEX regions and includes a flag for resolution as listed in (… link …).